northle/docs/docs/1.x/basics/mail.md

 # Mail

-Norther provides a fluent interface for sending emails from your application.
+Northle provides a fluent interface for sending emails from your application.

 ## Configuration